 I have entered a variation of my name, so why are there no publications showing?

 The My Publications system can take up to 24 hours to run a harvest after entering in a name change.
 Please be patient and check again the following day.
 If there are still no publications, it may be that there are no La Trobe affiliated publications under that form of your name for the collection period, or they are not represented in the databases that are harvested.
 You may need to enter these manually.

 Why should HDR students get involved in the publications data collection?

-If you get involved as an HDR student, your work will achieve more recognition within the university, because your research outputs will count for the University’s annual research publication data collection.
+Your work will achieve more recognition within the university, and your research outputs will count for the University’s annual research publication data collection.

-If you are both an HDR student and a La Trobe employee, your research output can also help La Trobe achieve another outstanding result in Excellence in Research for Australia (ERA) 2018.
+If you are both an HDR student and a La Trobe employee, your research output can also help La Trobe achieve another outstanding result in the next Excellence in Research for Australia (ERA).

 If you have a staff account and a student account, you should login with your staff credentials.

 What is a "non-traditional research output" (NTRO), and what evidence is collected for NTROs?